sachnaror/sachnaror/README.md

 🔭 I'm all about **DevOps**, **Python**, **Django**, **DRF-APIs**, **FastAPI**, **Flask**, and a splash of **Figma**.
 🐦 Come say hi on [Twitter](https://twitter.com/sachinhep) – I promise I won't bite (unless it's JSON).
 <!-🌱 Always learning the next shiny thing...as long as it’s not boring. -->

-<!-🎉 Two profitable e-com portals built with Laravel...yeah, I'm kind of a big deal. -->

 ---